DomainDrivenArchitecture/dda-smeagol-crate/README.md

 Part of the installation is:
 * apache http proxy with letsencrypt & ssl termination
 * a smeagol user having ssh credentials
 * a git repoy wich contains wiki contents.
-Repo can be autosynced using ssh
+Repo can be autosynced using smeagols user ssh
 * the smeagol server itself
 * smeagol users & password salt are configurable